erfanzar/EasyDeL/docs/attentionmodule_example.md

     - The class automatically sets default values for many parameters based on the chosen attention mechanism and the provided EasyDeL configuration (`base_module_class`).
 2. **Calling the Module:**
-    - When you call the `AttentionModule` object, you pass in the query, key, and value states, along with optional parameters like attention masks, biases, and causal flags.
+    - When you call the `FlexibleAttentionModule` object, you pass in the query, key, and value states, along with optional parameters like attention masks, biases, and causal flags.
     - The module internally selects the appropriate attention function based on the specified `attn_mechanism`.
     - It performs any necessary sharding and partitioning based on the configured partition specifications.